Dr C. H. Jonathan Choi 蔡宗衡

 Dr Choi's key research agenda is to investigate how nanoparticles fundamentally interact with the living system, across the vast length scales of organs, tissues, cells, and organelles.

 Over the past decade, chemists and materials scientists have developed reproducible methods to fabricate nanoparticles of different physicochemical properties.
 Yet, progress in nanomedicine is still hampered by lack of understanding in “nano-bio interactions”.
 As an example, while nanoparticles often accumulate in the liver and spleen following an intravenous injection, other organs rarely collect a considerable fraction of the dose.
 To develop novel strategies for targeting other organs/ tissues/ cells/ organelles of therapeutic interest, he believes that future design of nanoparticles for cellular and in vivo applications must take into account of the "nano-bio" interactions of the target biological site.

 researchers in multiple disciplines, such as nanomaterials and pharmacology.
 Results of his research will also yield design rules of nanoparticles for traversing biological barriers and targeting biological sites more effectively.

 - Innovation Award in 2016 at the Chinese University of Hong Kong

 - Fellowship in 2011 at Northwestern University

-Assistant Professor of Dept of Electronic Engineering (Biomedical Engineering) at Chinese University of Hong Kong
+Assistant Professor of Department of Biomedical Engineering at Chinese University of Hong Kong